-Do not repeat my mistakes, read this part very carefully and you will save yourself some money!
+Do not repeat my mistake, read this part very carefully and you will save yourself some money!

-When you board the Montserrat train on Placa Espanya, there is just one train that goes to Montserrat, so everything should be clear until now.
+When you board the Montserrat train at Placa Espanya, there is just one train that goes to Montserrat, so everything should be clear until then.

-But in order to get up to the mountain, you need to get off the train at some point and then take either Cable Car, either Rack Railway.
+But in order to get up to the mountain, you need to get off the train at some point and then take either the cable car or rack railway.
 Here is the schedule for both of them just in case (but you will probably not need it as the schedule of the cable cars is aligned to the arrival time of the train from Barcelona).

-Depending on what you choose, you will need to get off in different stations.
+Depending on what you choose, you will need to get off at different stations.

-So, which one to choose at the end?
+So, which one to choose in the end?
 Having tried both of them, I can say that Rack Railway (Cremallera) is better as it is more comfortable and you can sit down.

-IMPORTANT: It is also good to choose Rack Railway because on the way back you will board the train back to Barcelona first (those who chose Cable car option will join the train 1 stop later).
-Most of them will probably not find an empty place anymore, while you will be able to enjoy your seat for the whole duration of the ride.
+IMPORTANT: It is also good to choose Rack Railway because on the way back you will board the train back to Barcelona first (those who chose the cable car option will join the train 1 stop later).
+Most of them will probably not find an empty seat anymore, while you will be able to enjoy your seat for the whole duration of the ride.

-NOTE: If you got TOT Montserrat ticket, make sure to visit Museu de Montserrat, it is such a great museum!
-Keep in mind that it closes at 5.45 PM (and at 6.45 PM on weekends and during summer), so I would suggest arriving at least 45 minutes in advance.
-The museum features some great works of Dali, Monet, Picasso etc., so there are plenty of great paintings to see!
-The audio guide is 2,2€ and I recommend taking it.
+NOTE: If you purchase the TOT Montserrat ticket, make sure to visit Museu de Montserrat.
+It is such a great museum!
+Keep in mind that it closes at 5:45 PM (and at 6:45 PM on weekends and during summer), so I would suggest arriving at least 45 minutes in advance.
+The museum features some of the great works of Dali, Monet, Picasso etc., so there are plenty of great paintings to see!
+The audio guide is 2,2€ and I recommend renting it.

 If you do not want to take a guided tour, make sure to pick up a free booklet in your language, as it has detailed information about all the main objects in Montserrat.

 Food in Montserrat – There are restaurants where you can order food or snacks.
-If you take TOT tickets, all-you-can-eat lunch with a great variety of food will be included with your Montserrat trip.
-If you do not want to buy TOT Montserrat, you can buy the launch separately – it is 15€ per person.
+If you purchase TOT tickets, an all-you-can-eat lunch with a great variety of food will be included with your Montserrat trip.
+If you do not want to buy the TOT Montserrat option, you can buy launch separately – it is 15€ per person.

-Transportation inside Montserrat – If you decide to take a Montserrat from Barcelona tour, you should know that there are two funiculars to take from the monastery, one goes up, the other one down.
-When you take the funicular up, I recommend going back by foot, it is a charming hike of about 50 mins – 1 hour that you will most definitely enjoy!
+Transportation inside Montserrat – If you decide to take a Montserrat from Barcelona tour, be aware that there are two funiculars to take from the monastery, one going up, the other going down.
+When you take the funicular up, I recommend going back down by foot as it is a charming hike of about 50 mins – 1 hour that you will most definitely enjoy!

 Hotels in Montserrat – You can stay in Montserrat overnight, there is a hotel called Abbat Cisneros, but it is booked months in advance.
 Book your stay here!